aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getNumberCategoryType() {#getNumberCategoryType--}

+<b>@deprecated.</b> Please use the 'numberCategoryType' property instead.
 Represents the category type of this cell's number formatting.

 ```javascript
 getNumberCategoryType() : NumberCategoryType;